Vitamin B13

 How Much Vitamin B13 Do You Actually Need?

-There is no established Recommended Daily Allowance (RDA) for Vitamin B13 because it is generally produced in small quantities by the body.
-However, it’s important to consume a balanced diet rich in B-vitamins to support the overall metabolic processes in the body.
+There is no established Recommended Daily Allowance (RDA) for Vitamin B13 because it is produced in small amounts by the body.
+Adequate intake is generally achieved through a balanced diet rich in B-vitamins.
+Supplementation is typically unnecessary unless addressing specific metabolic concerns or liver conditions.
+Orotic acid supplements are available but less commonly used than other B-vitamins.

 Back to blog